Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 ``--strip-components=NUMBER`` parameter.
 This parameter is only applied during an upload.

-To encrypt or decrypt files, the option ``--rsakey`` is available.
-This option requires a file location for a PEM or DER/binary encoded RSA public or private key.
-An RSA public key can be an X.509 subjectPublicKeyInfo, PKCS#1 RSAPublicKey, or OpenSSH textual public key.
-An RSA private key can be a PKCS#1 RSAPrivateKey or PKCS#8 PrivateKeyInfo.
-An optional parameter, ``--rsakeypassphrase`` is available for passphrase protected PEM keys.
+To encrypt or decrypt files, the option ``--rsapublickey`` and ``--rsaprivatekey`` is available.
+This option requires a file location for a PEM encoded RSA public or private key.
+An optional parameter, ``--rsakeypassphrase`` is available for passphrase protected RSA private keys.

 To encrypt and upload, only the RSA public key is required, although if the RSA private key is provided, the generated AES256 symmetric and signing keys